jdeluyck/kcoreorg-website/_posts/2010/2010-04-04-multiseat-on-debian.md

 EndSection
 </pre>

 You need to change the device paths to match the devices you want, either by checking `/dev/input/by-path/` or by `/dev/input/by-id/`.
-The benefit of using `by-id` is that if you replug your devices, they&#8217;ll still be mapped correctly.
-Since I have devices with the same ID, this didn&#8217;t work for me.
+The benefit of using `by-id` is that if you replug your devices, they'll still be mapped correctly.
+Since I have devices with the same ID, this didn't work for me.

 All these changes sofar should allow you to manually start up the X servers with the respective keyboard/mouse/screen settings.
 You should be able to test it with these commands: